4.8 Initial Child Protection Conferences

 All participants are responsible for the following:

-- To ensure that information to be presented by them at conference is known to, and if possible shared with, the child and parents beforehand;
+- To ensure that information to be presented by them at conference is shared with the child (if applicable) and parents beforehand, it is not appropriate unless in exceptional circumstances for the report to be shared with the family on the day of the conference;

 - To ensure that their contribution is non-discriminatory;

-- In exceptional circumstances where confidential information cannot be shared with the child or parent(s) beforehand, to seek guidance from their manager, who may wish to consult the Conference Chair;
+- In exceptional circumstances where confidential information cannot be shared with the child or parent(s) beforehand, to seek guidance from their manager and consult the Independent Chair to discuss how this will be managed within the meeting,Independent Chair;

 - To ensure that information is communicated/translated in the most appropriate way taking account of the language and any sensory or learning difficulties of the child or parents;

-- To ensure that they are clear about their role within the conference and the extent to which they have authority to make decisions on behalf of their agency.
+- To ensure that they are clear about their role within the conference.

 The reports must make it clear which child/ren are the subject of the conference, but address any known circumstances of all children in the household.

-The reports will be attached to, or summarised within the minutes, for circulation.
+The reports will be attached to the minutes, for circulation.

-Child protection conferences, whether initial or review, will be chaired only by one of the child protection co-ordinators, the child protection manager or by person's designated by Social Care on behalf of the LSCB.
-The Conference Chair is accountable to the Director of Children's Services.
+Child protection conferences, whether initial or review, will be chaired only by an Independent Chair from the independent chairs team.
+The Independent Chair is accountable to the Director of Children's Services.
 Wherever possible, the same person should chair the Initial Conference and following Child Protection Review Conferences in respect of a specific child.
-The Conference Chair must not have any operational or line management responsibility for the case.
+The Independent Chair must not have any operational or line management responsibility for the case.

-The Conference Chair is responsible for ensuring that conferences are conducted in line with these procedures and in an anti-discriminatory manner, ensuring that everyone uses unambiguous respectful language.
+The Independent Chair is responsible for ensuring that conferences are conducted in line with these procedures and in an anti-discriminatory manner, ensuring that everyone uses unambiguous respectful language.

-The responsibilities of the Conference Chair in relation to decision-making about enabling/restricting parents' and children's participation are set out in Sections 6, Enabling Parental Participation and Section 8, Enabling Children's Participation.
+The responsibilities of the Independent Chair in relation to decision-making about enabling/restricting parents' and children's participation are set out in Sections 6, Enabling Parental Participation and Section 8, Enabling Children's Participation.

-Prior to the conference, the Conference Chair should meet with the child, parents and any advocate(s) to ensure that they understand the purpose of the conference and how it will be conducted.
+Prior to the conference, the Independent Chair should meet with the child, parents and any advocate(s) to ensure that they understand the purpose of the conference and how it will be conducted and explain the introduction and signing in sheet and get parents to sign this (See, Appendix 3: Signing Introduction and Attendance List).
 This may, where the potential for conflict exists, involve separate meetings with the different parties.
-Generally, meetings between the Conference Chair and family members and children, where appropriate, should take place 15 minutes or more before the conference formal starting time.
+Generally, meetings between the Independent Chair and family members and children, where appropriate, should take place 30 minutes or more before the conference formal starting time.

 Explicit consideration should be given to the potential of conflict between family members and possible need for children or adults to speak without other family members present.

-The level and manner of any supporters involvement in the conference will be negotiated beforehand with the Conference Chair.
-Supporters may seek clarification of information given by a conference member through the Conference Chair, but they will not be allowed to question conference members directly.
+The level and manner of any supporters involvement in the conference will be negotiated beforehand with the Independent Chair.
+Supporters may seek clarification of information given by a conference member through the Independent Chair, but they will not be allowed to question conference members directly.

 - Set out the purpose of the conference;